JPPlaysGamer/IndustriesExes.Inc/README.md

 # IndustriesExes.Inc
-Contains all the projects e games integrations.
+Contains all the projects and games integrations.

 "Grettings.
 My name is JPPlaysGamer, who am i talking to?